 The Company issues incentive awards to certain current executive officers as part of its annual equity awards program.
 Fifty percent of the aggregate number of RSUs issued to executive officers vest in equal quarterly increments, and 50% are subject to the Company achieving specified quarterly revenue and EBITDA goals.
-In each case, 70% of the quarterly performance stock grant is based on achieving at least 80% of the quarterly revenue goal set by the Company's Board of Directors, and the other 30% is based on achieving at least 80% of the quarterly EBITDA goals.
+In each case, 70% of the quarterly performance stock grant is based on achieving at least 80% of the quarterly revenue goal set by the Company's Board of Directors, and the other 30% is based on achieving at least 80% of the quarterly EBITDA goal set by the Company's Board of Directors.
+The quarterly performance stock grant is paid linearly over 80% of the targeted goals.
 At least 100% of both goals must be attained in order for the quarterly performance stock grant to be awarded over 100%.
 Each goal is evaluated individually and subject to the 80% achievement threshold and the 100% over-achievement threshold.
 Each goal is also capped at achievement of 200% above target.

-As of September 30, 2015, the following equity grants for executive officers or a portion thereof are outstanding:
+As of September 30, 2016, the following annual equity grants for executive officers or a portion thereof are outstanding:

-Grant Date RSUs Granted Vesting Schedule Vesting Period Date Fully Vested May 1, 2015 54,143 Quarterly 4 years May 1, 2019 November 1, 2014 171,575 Quarterly 4 years November 1, 2018 November 1, 2013 231,320 Quarterly 4 years November 1, 2017 November 1, 2012 290,415 Quarterly 4 years November 1, 2016
+Grant Date RSUs Granted Vesting Schedule Vesting Period Date Fully Vested November 2, 2015 145,508 Quarterly 4 years November 1, 2019 November 1, 2014 171,575 Quarterly 4 years November 1, 2018 November 1, 2013 231,320 Quarterly 4 years November 1, 2017 November 1, 2012 290,415 Quarterly 4 years November 1, 2016